LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 Dependencies
 ==================

-RAJA has several dependencies that are required depending on how you want to build and use it.
-The RAJA Git repository contains submodules that contain these dependencies.
+RAJA has several dependencies that are required based on how you want to build and use it.
+The RAJA Git repository has submodules that contain most of these dependencies.

+RAJA includes other submodule dependencies, which are used to support our Gitlab CI testing.
+These are described in the RAJA Developer Guide.

 Dependencies that are required to build the RAJA code are:

+- A C++ 14 standard compliant compiler
 - `BLT build system <https://github.com/LLNL/blt>`_
 - `Camp compiler agnostic metaprogramming library  <https://github.com/LLNL/camp>`_

-Other dependencies that users should be aware of to exercise certain features
+Other dependencies that users should be aware of that support certain features are:
-are:

-- `CUB CUDA utilities library <https://github.com/NVlabs/cub>`_ is required for using the RAJA CUDA back-end.
+- `CUB CUDA utilities library <https://github.com/NVlabs/cub>`_, which is required for using the RAJA CUDA back-end.
-- `rocPRIM HIP parallel primitives library <https://github.com/ROCmSoftwarePlatform/rocPRIM.git>`_ is required for using the RAJA HIP back-end.
+- `rocPRIM HIP parallel primitives library <https://github.com/ROCmSoftwarePlatform/rocPRIM.git>`_, which is required for using the RAJA HIP back-end.
-- `Desul <https://github.com/desul/desul>`_ is required if you want to use Desul atomics in RAJA instead of our current default atomics.
+- `Desul <https://github.com/desul/desul>`_, which is required if you want to use Desul atomics in RAJA instead of our current default atomics.
 Note that we plan to switch over to Desul atomics exclusively at some point.

-Additional discussion of these dependencies, with respect to building RAJA, is provided in :ref:`getting_started_build-label`.
-Other than that, you probably don't need to know much about them.
-If you are curious and want to know more, please click on the link to the library you want to know about in the above list.

 .. note:: You may want or need to use external versions of camp, CUB, or
           rocPRIM instead of the RAJA submodules.
 This is usually the case